coreinfrastructure/best-practices-badge/doc/criteria.md

   A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) base score is 4 or higher.
+  If you are not running dynamic code analysis and thus have not found any vulnerabilities in this way, choose "not applicable" (N/A).
   <sup>[<a href="#dynamic_analysis_fixed">dynamic_analysis_fixed</a>]</sup>
 - *Rationale*: Static source code analysis and dynamic analysis tend to find different kinds of defects